Opioid Addiction Treatment In Denver

 What Are Signs of Opioid Abuse?

-Like other addictive drugs, opioids can cause a cycle of dependence and withdrawal when they are abused.
+Like other addictive drugs, opioid use can be tough to identify from an outside perspective and can cause a cycle of dependence and withdrawal when they are abused.
 Some people may become addicted after they were prescribed multiple courses of pain medication, while others may seek out illicit substances such as heroin.
-The end result is often the same — those who use opioids of any type regularly are at high risk for addiction and often develop opioid use disorders.
-This condition may also be called opioid dependence or addiction, depending on the source.
+The end result is often the same — opioid users of any type regularly are at high risk for developing a habit and often develop opioid use disorders.
+This condition may also be called opioid dependence or fixation, depending on the source.

 Other Signs of Addiction